NFL coaching grades are in: Cardinals sign Mike LaFleur, Raiders closing in on Klint Kubiak

 When we look at the array of openings, they are quite different.
 On the one hand, teams like the Browns, Giants, Raiders, Titans and Cardinals all fired their head coaches -- some midseason -- after years that left them with some of the league's worst records and in the top 10 of the 2026 NFL Draft.
 Then, there are clubs like the Bills, Ravens and Steelers that moved on from their head coaches after their tenures -- which were considered successful overall -- ran stale and failed to meet expectations.

 Now, each of those teams will have new faces leading their organizations into what they all hope will be a brighter tomorrow.
-With five coaching positions filled, let's begin rolling out our grades for each hire.
+With nine of the coaching positions filled and one more expected to be finalized after the Super Bowl, let's begin rolling out our grades for each hire.

 Kevin Stefanski: B+